 Well, not true, but until the connections were made, an owl would do.

 Acting as your messenger, I am, am I?
 Very well, Signor Moratorium.

 I have bought the flat you have requested and I am currently following the instructions you have placed.

 I will be sure to follow them to the letter, in exchange for the five hundred galleons you promised me.

 Harry almost yipped with joy.
 Of course she actually didn't as she wasn't alone when reading the letter and that would surely draw attention to herself, but nonetheless… It was pleasant news.

-The first step in establishing herself would be to decide where she would go.
+The next step to establishing herself would be to decide where she would go.

 Obviously she would be taking an underground hold eventually.
-If this Dark Lord was long gone and there was an open space… who was she to deny herself the opportunity of taking that spot?
-But first the wizarding world would need an underground network.
-Honestly, it was too… sloppy yet neat.
+If the Dark Lord was long gone and there was an open space… who was she to deny herself the opportunity of taking that spot?
+Before that, though, the wizarding world would need an underground network.
+Honestly, it was too… disorganized, and... clean.
 Oh, the nasties were there alright, they were just too disorganized to even be noteworthy.

 They didn't even have a magical brothel in all of Britain.

 But they certainly had prostitutes.
 They were just homeless and in sore need of a bath.